-VIC QLD TAS SA WA NSW ACT NT within the centre); and (c) the day by which the tenant must vacate, (s.46D RSLA).
+VIC QLD TAS SA WA NSW ACT NT 'reasonable costs of the relocation' including relocating fit out and legal costs as agreed between the parties or, failing agreement, as determined by an independent quantity surveyor but the tenant may agree to a lesser amount (s.55(7) RLA). (ii) cannot be carried out practicably without vacant possession; (b) details of the reasonably comparable alternative premises (which, if the premises are within a retail shopping centre, must be situated within the centre); and (c) the day by which the tenant must vacate, (s.46D RSLA).
 The tenant must be given at least 3 months' notice of relocation (s.46D(3) RSLA).
 Within 1 month of receiving the relocation notice, the tenant can terminate the lease: (a) on an agreed day; or (b) 3 months after the relocation notice is given, (s.46E(2) RSLA).
-If the tenant does not give a notice, the tenant is deemed to have accepted the landlord's offer to relocate and must lease the alternate premises, on terms and conditions: (a) as agreed; or (b) on the same terms and conditions as the existing lease, but: (i) the term of the new lease is to be the balance term of the existing lease; and (ii) the rent for the new shop is to be the same as the rent for the existing shop, adjusted to take into account the difference in the commercial costs of the relocation; and (v) if the landlord does not offer the tenant an alternative lease the landlord is liable to pay the tenant compensation (s.14A(1) & (2) RSA).
-The landlord may apply to the Tribunal to approve a relocation provision in an alternative form (s.14A(3) RSA). of the costs is to be determined by a quantity surveyor (s.34A(g) RLA).
+If the tenant does not give a notice, the tenant is deemed to have accepted the landlord's offer to relocate and must lease the alternate premises, on terms and conditions: (a) as agreed; or (b) on the same terms and conditions as the existing lease, but: the existing retail shop, adjusted to take into account any difference in commercial values; (iv) the landlord agrees to pay the tenant 's reasonable costs of the relocation; and (v) if the landlord does not offer the tenant an alternative lease the landlord is liable to pay the tenant compensation (s.14A(1) & (2) RSA).
+The landlord may apply to the Tribunal to approve a relocation provision in an alternative form (s.14A(3) RSA). otherwise (s.34A(e) RLA).
+The tenant is entitled to payment of the reasonable costs of relocation including fit out and legal costs (s.34A(f) RLA).
+If the landlord and tenant do not agree as to what the actual amount of reasonable costs of the relocation are to be, the amount of the costs is to be determined by a quantity surveyor (s.34A(g) RLA).